NicolasLinares/NicolasLinares/README.md

-- 👋 Hi there!
+- 👋 Hello there!
 I am @NicolasLinares and I recently finished my degree in Computer Science at the University of Murcia, in the south east of Spain 🇪🇸.
 - 👀 I am interested in WEB and MOBILE development, both frontend and backend.
 - 🧑🏻‍💻 I am currently focused on React Native, so I am working with JavaScript in the frontend to create native apps.
 - 🔬 I have some experience in developing APIs with Laravel Lumen.